-Alongside Kerry Harker and Claire Irving, Jason Hird and Aidan Moesby are Directors of the East Leeds Project CIC.
+Alongside Kerry Harker and Claire Irving, Jason Hird and Aidan Moesby are Directors of the East Leeds Project CIC from 2020 to 2022.

 Jason is a thinker, do-er, dancer and a clown.
 He has worked as the Institute for Crazy Dancing since 2004, creating and producing participatory public art in the form of site-responsive performance, installations and journeys.
 He sometimes collaborates with other companies and individuals on performance, design, writing, devising, conversation and consultancy projects.
 In these current Covid times he is wondering deeply about concepts of nurture and what to do next…